suusanp/stealth-health/m3/Architechture.md

 3. **User Corrects Data**: The user selects the incorrect entry and makes the necessary corrections.
 4. **System Response**: The app updates the entry in the local database and recalculates any affected insights or analytics.
 5. **Feedback to User**: The app displays the updated entry and confirms that the corrections have been saved.

+### Scenario 4: Private/One-Time Session
+#### Process

+1. **Select Private Session Mode**
+    - **User Interaction**: Upon app startup, the user selects an option for a "Private Session" from the main menu.
+    - **System Display**: The app provides a brief explanation that data entered in this mode will not be stored after the session.

+2. **Data Input**
+    - **System Display**: The app displays a simplified data input form, requesting only the essential information needed for the analysis.
+    - **User Action**: User inputs their health and fitness data for the session (e.g., steps taken, heart rate, activity type).

+3. **Run Analysis**
+    - **System Display**: A prompt confirms that analysis will begin and reminds the user that no data will be saved.
+    - **User Action**: User confirms to proceed with the analysis.
+    - **System Response**: The app processes the provided data in real-time, using its analytics engine to generate insights or recommendations.

+4. **Display Results**
+    - **System Display**: The app presents the analysis results, offering insights or recommendations based on the one-time data provided.
+    - **User Interaction**: User reviews the results.
+Options to perform another analysis or exit the private session are presented.

+5. **End of Session**
+    - **User Action**: User decides to end the session or input new data for another analysis.
+    - **System Response**: If ending the session, the app ensures that all entered data is cleared from temporary memory.
+A confirmation message is displayed, assuring the user that no data has been stored.
+    - **Feedback to User**: The app thanks the user for using the private session and returns to the main menu or closes, based on the user's choice.

 ## 8. Conclusion